croweman/elency-config/server.md

       PUBLIC_PEM_VALUE:
 ```

-Configuration could be injected into the container in either of the following ways.
+Configuration can be injected into the container in either of the following 2 ways.

 #### File injection

-In a directory create a local `configuration_files` could be created with the 4 configuration files copied into it at the root.
+In a directory create a local `configuration_files` directory and copy the 4 configuration files into it at the root.

 To bring up the container execute.